tasb/ansible-full/labs/lab03.md

 ### Step 5: Change homepage

+First, create a folder named `static` inside the `ansible` folder.

-First, let's create a new file named `index.html` inside `lab03` folder.
+Then, let's create a new file named `index.html` inside `static` folder.

 Add the following content to the file: